 The Bank's risk appetite is set by the Board of Directors and takes into account the Bank's Strategic Intent.
-The London Interbank Offered Rate (LIBOR) is the reference interest rate for tens of millions of contracts, ranging from complex derivatives to residential mortgages.
-LIBOR is also hardwired into all manner of financial activity, such as risk, valuation, performance modelling and commercial contracts.
-The UK's Financial Conduct Authority (FCA) announced in 2017 that it no longer intends to support the LIBOR benchmark interest rate from 2021 onwards.
-Alternative reference rates are therefore currently being discussed around the world.
+London Interbank Offered Rate (LIBOR) had historically been one of the main interest rate benchmarks used in financial markets.
+It not only determined interest rates for financial contracts around the world but was also hardwired into all manner of financial activity, such as risk, valuation, performance modelling and commercial contracts.
+The UK's Financial Conduct Authority (FCA) announced the cessation of LIBOR benchmark interest rate from 2021 onwards.
+Accordingly, the Bank completed its transition from the LIBOR to other interest-based benchmarks.
+In order to get through the subject transition phase in a smooth and orderly manner, the Bank carried out an assessment, including an exhaustive fact-finding exercise, with a view to identify the volume and materiality of the LIBOR based contracts, products having maturity beyond 2021.

-The Bank continued its preparations for the transition from the LIBOR to other interest-based benchmarks by the end of 2021.
-The Bank participated in a group-wide Change Risk Assessment (CRA) in 2019 to assess the potential risks related to LIBOR replacement faced by the Bank.
-As an outcome of such assessment certain action items were identified, which included fact-finding exercise to determine the facts on the ground, e.g., which products are LIBOR based, what is the number / volume of products with maturities > 2021.
 As an outcome of the exercise, it was concluded that the Bank will not face any significant impact on its product profile due to LIBOR transition.